tibia-oce/foundations/README.md

-# tibia-oce Platforming
+# Mythbound Platforming

-This repository holds the platform foundations for both Google Cloud Platform and GitHub.
+This repository holds the platform foundations for both Google Cloud Platform and the GitHub Organisation.

 It defines: